emailbob/distributed-task-scheduler/README.md

 ```

 The script will create a new VPC, a Consul instance, and a number of nodes.
 They
-are separated in Terraform so you can bring up each set of infustructure for testing.
+are separated in Terraform so you can bring up each set of infrastructure for testing.

 ## Clean up
 To tear everything down run